 GROSS: My guests are Emmylou Harris and Rodney Crowell.
 Their new album of duets is called "Old Yellow Moon."
-More after a break.
+We'll continue the interview after a break.
 This is FRESH AIR.

 (SOUNDBITE OF MUSIC)

-GROSS: My guests are Emmylou Harris and Rodney Crowell.
-They have a new album together called "Old Yellow Moon."
+GROSS: This is FRESH AIR.
+I'm Terry Gross.
+We're listening to an interview I recorded with Emmylou Harris and Rodney Crowell earlier this year after the release of their album of duets "Old Yellow Moon."
 So I want to close with another song that, Rodney Crowell, you wrote.
 So I'd like you to tell us the story behind the song and then we'll hear it.
 And the song is "Open Season on my Heart."

 CROWELL: Well, you know, truthfully, you know, I've had my heart broken plenty of times, you know?
 And I've had my nose bloodied, you know.
 And once you've been there, you can always go back.